WebOrigami/docs/src/content/pattern/index.md

 ---
-title: The async graph pattern
+title: The async tree pattern
 subtitle: A flexible way to work with objects, files, files, web resources, and more
 ---

 {{ templates/blocks.orit() }}

-The async graph pattern helps you tackle complex development tasks.
-You represent data as asynchronous graphs and envision your project's final output as the result of graph transformations.
+The async tree pattern helps you tackle complex development tasks.
+You represent data as asynchronous trees and envision your project's final output as the result of tree transformations.

 You can use this software design pattern in many contexts, including: